Patients & Visitors

 Patients & Visitors - Sub Menu

-Patient accomodations at Northern Light Maine Coast Hospital.
+Patient accommodations at Northern Light Maine Coast Hospital.

 Your room assignment at Northern Light Maine Coast Hospital is based upon your admitting diagnosis and the bed availability on the day of your admission.

 If you request a private room, medical insurance may not cover the cost of a private room.
 Private rooms are not always readily available.

 Wholesome, nourishing and well-balanced meals are an important part of your treatment and recovery.
 Northern Light Maine Coast Hospital makes every effort to provide nutritious meals that are prepared according to your healthcare provider's orders.

 Patients are served breakfast at approximately 8:00 a.m.; lunch at approximately 12 noon and dinner at approximately 5:00 p.m.
 Occasionally your meal may be delayed if you are scheduled for a special test or treatment.
 Whenever possible, you will be served after your examination or test.

 Your breakfast tray will include a menu from which you can order your meals for the next day, please mark your menu so it will be ready for pickup.
 If you have difficulty making menu selections a Dietary Assistant will be happy to help you.
 If you are on a special diet prescribed by your doctor, you will receive menus tailored to your specific needs.

 If a family member or friend wishes to eat in your room with you, the person may go to the cafeteria, buy a meal there and take it back to your room.